The Seventh Cross (film): Production

 Anna Seghers, the author of the novel from which this movie was adapted, was a Communist, and Wallau and Heisler were Communists in the book.
 In Helen Deutsch's script, their political affiliation is not given.
 The political thrust of the film is thus about the anti-Fascist German resistance.
 Refugees from Nazi Germany played many small roles, with the small uncredited bit part of a janitor played by Helene Weigel, the prominent German actress and wife of Bertolt Brecht.
 Hugh Beaumont has an uncredited role as a truck driver.

 MGM publicity played up the fleeting romantic element between Tracy's character and that of the Swedish actress, Signe Hasso, with the tagline: "The revealing novel of a hunted man's search for love!"

+Reception

+Film critic and author James Agee reviewed it in 1944: "...Metro-Goldwyn-Mayer has used it, with every good intention I am sure, to crucify the possiblities of a very fine movie."

+Leslie Halliwell gave it two of four stars: "Impressive melodrama...Old-style Hollywood production at its best; but a rather obviously contrived story."
+Leonard Maltin gave the film three out of four stars in his Movie Guide: "Exciting film makes strong statement about a cynic who regains hope when others risk their lives to save him."

 Box office

 According to MGM records, the film earned $2,082,000 in the US and Canada and $1,489,000 elsewhere resulting in a profit of $1,021,000.